-If your COPD is getting in your way and preventing you from enjoying life, you may want to consider pulmonary rehabilitation.
+You may want to consider pulmonary rehabilitation if your COPD is getting in your way and preventing you from enjoying life.

 Pulmonary rehabilitation programs aren’t standardized.
-They may last for a few weeks to a few months.
-Some are inpatient programs, meaning that you stay in the rehabilitation center night and day.
-Others are outpatient programs, meaning that you come to the center during the day for treatment and return to your own home at night.
+They may last from a few weeks to a few months.
+Some are inpatient programs.
+That means you stay in the rehabilitation center overnight.
+Others are outpatient programs.
+That means you visit the center during the day for treatment and return home at night.

-Most programs offer a core set of basic services and interventions, such as:
+Most programs offer a core set of basic services and interventions.
+These can include:

 Exercise is the cornerstone of pulmonary rehabilitation programs.
-Types of exercise include whole body exercises like walking, swimming, strength training, flexibility, and balance.
-In order to benefit from the exercise programs, you must experience a relatively intense workout.
-This can be frightening if you’re not used to exerting yourself or if you become short of breath.
+Types include whole body exercises, such as walking, swimming, strength training, and activities to improve your flexibility and balance.
+You need to get a relatively intense workout to benefit from the exercise program.
+This can be challenging if you’re not used to exerting yourself or if you become short of breath.

-Trained counselors and psychotherapists are available to help you work through any emotional issues, like depression and anxiety, that surround your disease.
+Trained counselors and psychotherapists can help you work through emotional issues related to your disease.
+These may include depression and anxiety.

 Some people with COPD become very thin, a condition known as pulmonary cachexia.
-Others who are no longer able to participate in their normal activities and perhaps eating for emotional reasons experience weight gain.
-Nutritional counseling can be key to helping you maintain a healthy weight.
+Others are no longer able to exercise, which can lead to weight gain.
+Overeating in response to emotional challenges can also cause weight gain.
+Nutritional counseling can help you maintain a healthy weight.

 If you haven’t stopped smoking already, the pulmonary rehabilitation program will give you the medical and emotional support you need to do so.

-The staff at the program will assess your need for equipment that can help you stay independent as long as possible.
+The staff at the program will assess your need for assistive equipment, which can help you stay independent for longer.

-As the program draws to a close, you will learn how to introduce exercise, stress reduction, healthy diet, and other lifestyle changes into your normal routine.
+As the program draws to a close, you’ll learn how to introduce exercise, stress reduction, healthy diet, and other lifestyle changes into your normal routine.

-According to the most recent guidelines from the American College of Physicians, American College of Chest Physicians, and American Thoracic Society, you’re most likely to benefit from pulmonary rehabilitation if your COPD keeps you from being active and if you have an FEV of 50 percent or less.
+According to guidelines from the American College of Physicians, American College of Chest Physicians, and American Thoracic Society, you’re most likely to benefit from pulmonary rehabilitation if your COPD keeps you from being active and you have a forced expiratory volume (FEV) of 50 percent or less.

-FEV stands for Forced Expiratory Volume.
-Basically, it’s a measure of how much air you can blow out of your lungs (exhale) in one second.
+FEV is a measure of how much air you can blow out of your lungs in one second.
 A normal FEV is around 90 to 100 percent.
 The lower your FEV, the more difficulty you have breathing.

-An FEV of 50 percent of below is considered indicative of late-stage COPD.
+An FEV of 50 percent or below is a sign of late-stage COPD.

-The authors who wrote the updated guidelines say that there haven’t been enough studies to prove the usefulness of pulmonary rehabilitation among people with an FEV higher than 50 percent.
-They also say, however, that you and your doctor should consider pulmonary rehabilitation if you’re unable to exercise even moderately or if your illness keeps you from being mobile—even if your FEV is higher than 50 percent.
-In other words, they don’t have enough information to prove that pulmonary rehabilitation works at earlier stages, but they think that it may help, and it won’t do any harm.
+There haven’t been enough studies to prove the usefulness of pulmonary rehabilitation for people with an FEV higher than 50 percent.
+However, pulmonary rehabilitation may help them, and it won’t do them any harm.
+You and your doctor should consider pulmonary rehabilitation if you’re unable to exercise moderately or your illness keeps you from being mobile, even if your FEV is higher than 50 percent.

 Scholars aren’t worried that too many people will be referred for pulmonary rehabilitation.
-They’re concerned that too few patients and doctors are aware of the potential benefits.
-One study, for instance, found that less than two percent of eligible COPD patients had access to or were enrolled in pulmonary rehabilitation programs.
+They’re concerned that too few people with COPD and doctors are aware of its potential benefits.